UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Following a step-by-step guide helps correctly decipher the dials and digital displays of a gas meter.

-Before you start writing down numbers, you need to know what kind of equipment is attached to your home.
-Depending on when your property was built or last upgraded, your gas meter will generally fall into one of three main categories:
+Before you start writing down numbers, you need to know what kind of display is attached to your home.
+Depending on when your property was built or last upgraded, your gas meter will fall into one of three main categories:

 • Analog Dial Meters: Featuring four or five clock-like faces, these traditional models require you to manually read pointers that move in alternating directions.